shortcircuitaudio/loopy-docs/README.md

 ###  Where can I find a PCB?

 Please contact me if you need a PCB: I will try to have some available as long as there is demand for it.
+Alternatively, you can check [my eBay profile](https://www.ebay.co.uk/usr/daviderocker82it).

 ###  Why no display?